Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series: Background and Preliminaries

 \subsection{Induced Multihead Attention Block (IMAB)}

 Because computing $A$ in MHA is infeasible for long sequences, \cite{LL19} proposed the Induced Multihead Attention Block (IMAB) that consists of two MABs and $l$ many $d_h$ dimensional induced points $h \in \R^{l\times d_h}$ which are trainable parameters.
-An IMAB can be given as:
+In IMAB, the attention happens as follows: first induced points attend to the actual keys and values, later queries attend to the induced points.
+IMAB is given as:

 The architecture of IMAB is shown in Figure~\ref{fig:fact_attn_demo}(b).
-The computational complexity of the IMAB is $\bigO(L_qld + L_kld)$ which is near linear when $l << L_q, L_k$.
+The computational complexity of the IMAB is $\bigO(L_qld + L_kld)$ which is near linear when $l \ll L_q, L_k$.

 IMAB is the optimal choice of model because i) it reduces the computational complexity and ii) provides learned restricted attention phenomena.
-Probsparse attention~\cite{ZZ21} which provides restricted attention is the state-of-the-art model used in time series forecasting.
+Probsparse attention~\cite{ZZ21} which provides restricted attention is the widely used model for the time series forecasting.
 It ranks the key tokens by their impact on the query, and restricts its attention to the top-$K$ tokens only rather than the entire key set.
 It was shown that using restricted attention provides similar or better results compared to the canonical attention (see~\cite{ZZ21} for more details).
-However, the main drawback of Probsparse attention is, it assumes the lengths of all the series in a batch are equal which is not the case while working with AsTS.
+However, the main drawback of Probsparse attention is, it assumes the lengths of all the series in a batch are equal which is not the case while working with IMTS.
 In order to have a consistent batch, we pad the series of smaller lengths with zeros, and the sparse attentions treat observations and zero padding in the same manner for sampling the important key tokens which is incorrect.
 On the other hand, when we are operating on sets, it is not trivial to find the key tokens that are important to the query, manually.
 Hence, one can learn a set of clusters called reference clusters ($\mathcal{H}$ in equation~\ref{eq:imab}) using $h$ that act as basis for the restriction.
 Then, the queries attend to those reference clusters rather than the entire key set.